Surmukhi Raman: Early life

 Surmukhi Raman completed her primary education in Pune, Maharashtra and higher education at Vyasa Vidhyalaya Matric Higher Secondary School in Chennai, Tamil Nadu.
 She studied at University of Madras.
 Her father S.V.
 Ramanan, who had been a semi classical singer in All India Radio, Indore, Madhya Pradesh.

-He had great influence on her singing career.
-As advised by music composer Colonial Cousins, her birth name Suchithra Raman was rechristened as Surmukhi Raman after the movie Modhi Vilayadu in order to avoid confusion with other singers who have similar names.
-Legendary Ghazal King Hariharan has chosen this name for her.
-The meaning of Surmukhi is face (Swara mukhi).
+Career

 Singing career

 Surmukhi's playback singing career started in 2007 and has spanned over 15years.
 She started singing Light music shows at the age of 14.
 B.H.Abdul Hameed advised her to make her voice recorded in a cassette to distribute to the music directors.
 She has sung the songs composed by all leading music directors in the film industry including Ilayaraja, A.R.
 Rahman, Hariharan, Bharadwaj, Vidhyasagar, Sharetth, Vijay Antony, Deva, Srikanth Deva, D. Imaan, Colonial Cousins, Jeevaraja, Vijayshankar, Taj Noor, Xavier, Manikanth Kadri, Rajini, Yuvan Shankar Raja, Ganesh Raghavendra, Nallathambi, and Shyam Balakrishnan.
 She has sung for more than 15 movies in Tamil and Telugu under the musical composition of Ilayaraja.
 Her famous hit songs include "Pothum Otha Sollu", "Chinna Paya Vayasu", and "Paruruvayaa".
 Her popular song "Aandipatti Kanava Kathu" from the Tamil "film Dharamadurai garnered 26 million views on YouTube."
-Also her another song "Peechey Peechey" from the movie Aranmanai is featured as one of the "most popular tamil songs from the best artists" in the Tamil section of the Emirates Entertainment (In-Flight) Magazine, October 2016.
+Also her another song "Peechey Peechey" from the movie Aranmanai is featured as one of the "most popular Tamil songs from the best artists" in the Tamil section of the Emirates Entertainment (In-Flight) Magazine, October 2016.

 She is also a live stage performer who has performed more than 2000 orchestras.
-She has sung in concerts in India and abroad with the leading playback singers including S. P. Balasubrahmanyam, Mano, Hariharan, K. J. Yesudas, Chithra, Sujatha, Karthik, Srinivas, and with music directors Ilayaraja, Bharadwaj and Dhina.
-She has performed various star shows throughout India, Australia, Botswana, Canada, Europe, Germany, Malaysia, Middle Eastern Countries, Norway, Singapore, Sri Lanka, Switzerland, the United Kingdom, and the United States of America.
-She is regularly performing in Ilayaraja Shows for past 3 years.
-She has also sung the title tracks for few Tamil and Telugu serials including Mahalakshmi (TV series) and Bama Rukmani.

-Devotional Albums
+Devotional albums

 Surmukhi Raman has been performing solo devotional Bhajan, semi classical shows in North India almost every year for past 10 years.
 She has sung more than 500 devotional songs, encouraged by Mr.A.C.
 Dinakar, one of the senior most musicians in the industry.
 Her famous devotional albums include Siva Kavasam & Thirupallieluchi(2009),Yoga Narasimhar (2015), Murugane Mal Murugane (2011), Kanikai Thanthidum (2017) and Mera Sairam (2019).